 For those who are posted for surgery, the surgeon may also remove the lymph nodes from the chest to diagnose the extent of metastasis.
 Surgery is an option, only for cancers that are confined to the lungs.
 Those with a large tumor are commonly treated with radiation therapy and chemotherapy to shrink the tumor size before surgery.

 CancerRounds is a comprehensive lung cancer care solution provider.
-A patient can start seeking help from case manager and connect with lung cancer specialist at any time during the treatment.
-CancerRounds also helps the patient to dicuss the nutritinion requirements in order to recover faster.
-Contact us through email@example.com or +918130077375
+A patient can start seeking help from our case manager and connect with lung cancer specialist at any time during the treatment.
+CancerRounds also helps the patient to discuss the nutrition requirements in order to recover faster.
+Contact us through firstname.lastname@example.org or +918130077375